| | | |

 simple goals help you begin

-A Simple Goal helps “you know exactly what you need to do to move forward with the idea.”
+Specific Goal helps you know exactly what you need to do to move forward with the idea.

-Simple goals set us of success.
+Specific goals set us up for success.
 If we make our goals too complicated, we may hesitate or get stuck thinking about what we have to do.
 Over time, it will be tough for us to remember complex goals.

 When setting SMART goals, you want to read them and understand what you have to do to move forward.
-Additionally, you should break down the complicated goals into simple smaller goals.
+Additionally, break down the complicated goals into specific, smaller goals.
 This will make them much more manageable to take action on.

-• Avoid: “Make dinner for the family, including find a recipe, buy the ingredients, prep the ingredients, cook the food, and serve it by dinner time.”
+• Avoid: “Make dinner for the family, including finding a recipe, buying the ingredients, prepping the ingredients, cooking the food, and serving it by dinner time.”

 • Instead: